Amending Transactions

 Option Two: Amending a Duplicated Item Invoice

-4. Auto-Debit or Auto-Credit the original transaction (as described in section 7).
+3. Auto-Debit or Auto-Credit the original transaction (as described in Option 1 above).

 Option Three: Reversing Posted Batch Invoices